 mpduForTx[k] contains the size of the MPDU at location k in the transmit queue with the padding for minimum A-MPDU spacing and A-MPDU delimiter alignment, if required.

+For a multi-TID A-MPDU of TIDs not included in TID group, the algorithm computes the number of MPDUs for each TID using the FlowControlByteCountLimit of that TID.
+For a multi-TID A-MPDU of TIDs included in TID group, the algorithm computes the number of MPDUs for all the TIDs using the recent calculated FlowControlByteCountLimit for any TID within the TID group.